Bill & Melinda Gates Foundation, the Omidyar Network, USAID, and Rockefeller Philanthropy Advisors (fiscal sponsors)

 Through R2A, partner financial authorities re-imagined how they collect and manage data, and harness technology to improve the speed, quality, and comprehensiveness of information in support of targeted, risk-based decision-making.
 R2A also engaged closely with technology innovators to create structured opportunities for them to propose solutions and collaborate with financial authorities in the design and testing of promising ideas.

-As of November 1st, 2020, R2A (now housed here) will move on from its first phase as a BFA Global-incubated program and continue its work alongside the Cambridge Centre for Alternative Finance (CCAF) at the University of Cambridge.
-R2A will become an integral part of the vast ecosystem of projects that CCAF is implementing to address emergent gaps in financial sector innovation, to support evidence-based decision-making by regulators, supervisors, policymakers, and related stakeholders.
+In its next phase, R2A will become an integral part of the vast ecosystem of projects that CCAF is implementing to address emergent gaps in financial sector innovation, to support evidence-based decision-making by regulators, supervisors, policymakers, and related stakeholders.

 The R2A team will continue to develop proofs of concept and SupTech solutions for financial authorities to adopt new supervisory solutions and develop strategies for their digital transformation, and to produce knowledge products to continue sharing expertise and contributing to a bespoke dialogue on the future of financial supervision.